vahidoo7/ML-High-redshift-Quiescent-Galaxy-Identifier/README.md

 📜 **Documentation** for reproducibility.

 *Developed for the study:*
-*"Unveiling the High-Redshift Quiescent Population: A Machine Learning Census of Massive Galaxies at 2.5 < z < 5 in COSMOS2025"*
+*"COSMOS2025: A Machine Learning Census of Massive Quiescent Galaxies at 2.5 < z < 5"*

 ---